mkantor/operator/README.md

 # Soliton (WIP)

-A *content framework* for web sites.
+A *content framework* for websites.

 **Soliton is in early development.**